-If the agent or server has been run and already created a certificate, remove it by running
+If the agent has been run or the server started and already created a certificate, remove it by running

 sudo puppet ssl clean.
 If an agent has requested a certificate from the server, delete it there to re-issue a new one with the alt names:

 puppet agent --test --waitforcert 10.

 Log into the CA server and run